High Forces

-High Forces, formerly known as Crisis Route is a 2024 Hong Kong-Chinese action film directed by Oxide Pang, produced by Andy Lau, and starring Lau, Zhang Zifeng, and Qu Chuxiao.
+High Forces, formerly known as Crisis Route, is a 2024 Hong Kong-Chinese action film directed by Oxide Pang and Law Chi-leung, produced by Andy Lau, and starring Lau, Zhang Zifeng, and Qu Chuxiao.
 Lau plays an international security expert who combats against hijackers on board the Airbus A380.

 The film was first announced in March 2020 and production officially began on 27 September 2021 and ended on 19 November 2021.
 High Forces was theatrically released on 10 October 2024.

 Plot

-Gao Haojun suffers from mania.
+Gao Haojun has mania.
 Once, during a traffic jam, a severe episode led to a car accident that caused his daughter, Gao Xiaojun, to lose her eyesight.
 Haojun's condition didn't improve, and later, he was even detained for fighting.
 His family fell apart - his wife, Fu Yuan, left him, taking their daughter with her, leaving Haojun overwhelmed with guilt.

 Years later, Haojun rebuilt his life as an international security expert with Hangyu Airlines.
 On the maiden flight of the airline's Airbus A380, he unexpectedly crossed paths with his ex-wife and daughter as he boarded the luxurious aircraft.
 However, during the flight, 12 hijackers seized control of the plane and its 800 passengers at an altitude of over 10,000 feet.
 As the hijackers began mercilessly killing passengers, Haojun stepped up, using both his intellect and physical prowess to fight back.
 His daughter and wife secretly assisted him.

 Through the concerted efforts of many, the plane made an emergency landing on a ring road using a specialized truck, and all the hijackers were either killed or arrested.
+Haojun also reconciles with his ex-wife and daughter in the aftermath of the incident.